opensim-org/opensim-core/DEVELOPING.md

       `OPENSIM_COPY_DEPENDENCIES` is `ON`.
 10. Copy shared libraries into the installed OpenSim Python package, if `BUILD_PYTHON_WRAPPING` and `OPENSIM_PYTHON_STANDALONE` are `ON`.
-If these options are on, then we guarantee for the user that they can use the installed OpenSim Python package without relying on any other OpenSim files.
+If these options are on, then we want the user to be able to use the installed OpenSim Python package without relying on any other OpenSim files.
    Use the CMake macro `OpenSimInstallDependencyLibraries()` to facilitate this.
 11. Add tests to ensure the functionality of the dependency can be accessed through the Java, Matlab, and Python interfaces, if such functionality should be exposed.

+Note: the `OPENSIM_PYTHON_STANDALONE=ON` setting is experimental and is not tested regularly.

 Perform the additional steps for a **public** dependency: